dorontal/consciousness/README.md

 1. So far, this theory does not explain the difference between conscious and not conscious, e.g, the difference between consciousness present in a human who is awake and absent in a human who is asleep.
-If everything is conscious, okay, but what makes something not conscious?
+What makes something not conscious?
    * Who said "not conscious"?
 Just the fact that you don't remember what your sleep was like does not imply that you were not conscious then.
 If, as this theory holds, everything is